-It can be difficult deciding how much space you need for your home theater, so I decided to do some research into the best home theater room sizes depending on what kind of viewing technology you plan to use.
+It can be difficult to decide how much space you need for your home theater, so I decided to do some research into the best home theater room sizes depending on what kind of viewing technology you plan to use.

 So, what’s the best home theater room size and dimensions?
 While there’s no perfect size for your home theater, bigger is better.
-For a fully immersive experience, 20ft long by 15ft wide is best, with high ceilings.
-However, smaller, typical family rooms around 10ft square are also fine for use with a large TV.
+For a fully immersive experience, a room size of 24ft X 15ft is best with a standard ceiling height of 9ft.

 The Best Home Theater Room Sizes And Dimensions